CSJ486/zx-spectrum-tape-image-editor/README.md

 Since this is a completely client-side application built into a single HTML file, there is no installation or server required!

 1. Download the `zx_spectrum_mobile_tape_image_loader.html` file.
-2. Open it in any modern web browser (Chrome, Safari, Firefox, Edge).
+2. Open it in any modern web browser (Chrome, Safari, Firefox, Edge & more).
-3. The app is fully responsive and optimized for mobile devices.
+3. The app is fully responsive and optimized for mobile and computer devices.

 ## 🛠️ Tech Stack